aamc.org does not support this web browser.

 Step 4: Create an Inventory for Health Equity

 After establishing your vision and reviewing your community’s priority health needs, focus on your institution’s ongoing community health programs and how they are coordinated.
-Use the Health Equity Inventory Tool to collect information about these initiatives across research, education, and clinical care mission areas.
-The inventory will help you to identify areas of redundancy and opportunities to increase efficiency and impact.
+Use the Health Equity Inventory (HEI) to collect information about these initiatives across research, education, and clinical care mission areas.
+The HEI will help you to identify areas of redundancy and opportunities to increase efficiency and impact.
+Meet the AAMC initiative’s grantees and explore their work as inspiration for yours.
+Get a snapshot of each institution’s community, organization, vision, and reflections on the initial development of the Health Equity Inventory.

 Learn from administrators at Eastern Virginia Medical School, Florida International University Herbert Wertheim College of Medicine, MedStar Health, University of Mississippi Medical Center, University of Rochester Medical Center, Vanderbilt University Medical Center, Virginia Commonwealth University School of Medicine, and Western Michigan University Homer Stryker M.D.
 School of Medicine.